friendica/red/doc/Profiles.md

 Without this basic information, you could get very lonely here.
 Most people (even your best friends) will not try and connect with somebody that has a fake name or doesn't contain a real photo.

 In addition, if you'd like to meet people that share some general interests with you, please take a moment and add some "Public Keywords" to your profile.
 Such as "music, linux, photography" or whatever.
 You can add as many keywords as you like.
-Without this, people with similar interests may never know it unless you stumble across them through another friend.

 Your default or public profile is also shown to contacts on other networks, since they do not have the ability to view your private profiles.
 Only members of the Friendika network can see alternate/private profiles.